Last Updated on

 The high flow design handles .25 gallons of water per second, that equates to 15 gallons per minute, which is a pretty standard flow rate for most houses.

-Users have also stated that the inlet and outlet pipe can fit loosely, so be prepared to use some Teflon tape and possibly pipe dope to get the good fit.
+Users have also stated that the inlet and outlet pipe can fit loosely, so be prepared to use some Teflon tape and possibly pipe dope to get a good fit.

 Overall, this is an excellent whole house water filtration system at the price they offer.

-The iSpring will filter 100,000 gallons of water ( or one year) and remove 98 percent of chlorines, sediment, chloramines, chemicals, bad tastes and smells.
+The iSpring Heavy Duty whole house water filter treats 50,000 gallons of water for 95% of chlorines, sediment, chloramines, chemicals, bad tastes, and smells.

 Stage one – sediment filter removes contaminants down to five microns.

-Stage two and three – these are the same filters, so it gives the water more surface area to remove contaminants.
-The filters are made of coconut shell block carbon; block carbon is highly effective compared to other forms of carbon as the material is finely ground up and condensed into a block, therefore squeezing the water through the higher density material and catching more contaminants.
+Stage two - This carbon block filter is made of coconut shell; block carbon is highly effective compared to other forms of carbon as the material is finely ground up and condensed into a block, therefore squeezing the water through the higher density material and catching more contaminants.

 It is known that this unit can have leaks.
 Sometimes the relief valves loosen during the shipping process and need to be retightened.
 The manufacturer has recognized this as an issue and could remedy the problem within the manufacturing process, but so far this has not been resolved.
 Just something to be aware of.

 The installation can be a bit tricky, so you may have to call a professional to install for you if you do not have plumbing experience.
 You will need to build some sort of support system to withstand the weight of the unit.